rrabinovitch/aetna_movie_api/README.md

 ## Reflections
 - Genres:
-  - I would have liked to get genres within movie JSON objects to return as nested objects rather than a JSON string:
+  - I would have liked to get genres to return as nested objects rather than a JSON string, ie:
   ```
   "genres": [
       {